John Thomas, Baron Thomas of Cwmgiedd: Other affiliations

-He is an Honorary Fellow of Trinity Hall, Cambridge and a Fellow of the Universities of Cardiff, Aberystwyth, Swansea and Bangor and an Honorary Doctor of Law of the Universities of South Wales, the West of England, Wales and of Cardiff Metropolitan University.
+He is an Honorary Fellow of Trinity Hall, Cambridge, and a Fellow of the Universities of Cardiff, Aberystwyth, Swansea and Bangor and an honorary Doctor of Law of the Universities of South Wales, the West of England, Wales and of Cardiff Metropolitan University.
 He is a Fellow of the Learned Society of Wales.

-He has been Chancellor of Aberystwyth University since January 2018.
+He served as chancellor of Aberystwyth University from January 2018 to January 2025.

-He was appointed Chairman of the Financial Markets Law Committee in November 2017.
+He was appointed chairman of the Financial Markets Law Committee in November 2017.
 He returned to Essex Court Chambers in November 2017 and joined the Arbitrators at 24 Lincoln's Inn Fields.
 He was a founder of the AIDA Reinsurance and Insurance Arbitration Society in 1991 and is its president.

+He has been President of Qatar International Court and Dispute Resolution Center, an international commercial court in Doha, Qatar.

 Personal life

 In 1973, he married Elizabeth Ann Buchanan, daughter of S J Buchanan of Ohio, US.
 They have one son and one daughter.

 He lists his recreations in Who's Who as gardens, walking and travel.